-- Placing a crumpled up piece of a paper bag in your crisper drawers for a couple days is also good for absorbing odors.
+- Placing a crumpled-up piece of a paper bag in your crisper drawers for a couple of days is also good for absorbing odors.

 - Cotton balls or a piece of extract dipped linen placed discretely inside the cabinet will offer a pleasant smell every time you open the door.

 - A dryer sheet clipped in behind that vent at the bottom can act as a filter as well as absorb odor.